jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Please do Ms. Anning?.
 This is most interesting."

+---

+- The customers reading Darwin, looking at their fossil collections, putting them together like a map.

+#### Garfield v.
+Bliss v.
+Lister v.
+Semmelweis?

+Content goes here.

 #### Soviets - We Got This - No They Didn't - Limits of Predictions

 1961.
 I am director of the Institute of Cybernetics in Kiev.
 Central planning is building socialism.
 Socialism is science.
 More efficient central planning will build socialism faster.
 Rapid growth generates massive amounts of data—production quotas, resource allocation, distribution networks.